pingcap/docs-cn/op-guide/recommendation.md

 - In the production environment, you can deploy and run TiDB and PD on the same server.
 If you have a higher requirement for performance and reliability, try to deploy them separately.
 - It is strongly recommended to use higher configuration in the production environment.
+- It is recommended to keep the size of TiKV hard disk within 500G in case it takes too long to restore data when the hard disk is damaged.

 ## Network Requirements